AIRPLANE OXYGEN MASK ANALOGY FOR SELF-CARE

 When flight attendants give their pre-flight safety instructions, one of the things they tell you is that, in the case of a change in cabin pressure, be sure to place the resulting oxygen mask over your own face first before assisting anyone else, even your own children.
 This instruction flies strongly in the face of most parents’ instincts.
 Have you ever wondered why they would advise this?
 It’s because if your children lose consciousness, they are still breathing.
-If you lose consciousness, however, you won’t be available to help your children.
-Even if you get their masks on them before you pass out, you won’t be available to help them with what comes next.
+If YOU lose consciousness, however, you won’t be able to help your children.
+Even if you get their masks on them before you pass out, you won’t be able to help them with what comes next.

 This is an important analogy to remember for people who run around taking care of everything and everyone except themselves.
 Some people think that it is their duty to put everyone else’s needs first when, in fact, unless you prioritize self-care, you will burn out and not be any good to anyone (whether that takes seconds or decades).

 If you don’t have adequate levels of self-care, you will eventually experience sleep disturbances, fatigue, reduced mental effectiveness, mood destabilization, and a myriad of health problems.

 In many people’s lives, the higher the stress levels, the LESS likely they are to make time for self-care when, in truth,